 Richard (Dick)) Boyer was a man of love and laughter, with a smile and a good word for everyone he met.
 He had a penchant for poetry, puns, and approached the world with creativity and curiosity.
 Over the years he amassed quite a collection of poems that he wrote for friends and family to mark holidays, birthdays, special events, and just for fun.

-To send flowers in memory of Richard John Boyer, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Richard John Boyer, please visit our Heartfelt Sympathies Store.

 Raised in Allentown, Pennsylvania, he met his wife and love of his life, Barbara (Bobbie Leonard) Boyer while on a blind date.
 Together, they raised four children, and he made it clear throughout his life that his family was his greatest accomplishment.

 He had a great love of music and the theater, and while he was always modest about his abilities, he had a most beautiful singing voice and will be remembered for knowing the lyrics to all the Broadway musicals, the big band tunes, and more!
 His musical taste spanned from pop to jazz to classical and show tunes.

 As an art teacher for over 30 years, Dick inspired numerous school students, including his own children, to expand their creative talents and think independently.
 He was always supportive and encouraged those around him to think outside the box.
 An avid creator of designs, sculptures, and drawings, his legacy of creativity lives on in the homes (and hearts) of his family and friends, and even as a tattoo on the arm of his grandson Trevor!